Keyboard | Piano Essentials

 In measure 17, the hands cooperate to form each of the two superimposed layers.
 One layer is comprised of a line set in 4 octaves (this must be sustained by the pedal).
 Superimposed is another 2-handed layer, a rising chromatic line in octaves with the right hand providing the surface shimmer.

 In measure 21-23, the hands are fused into planed 8-voice power chords; note how well the left hand voicing fits the shape of the natural finger spacing.
-The added surface material here is designed to be brilliant: the idiomatic flying octave B∫’‘s combine the power of the octave radial twisting with regularly spaced shoulder shifts, and the ease of landing on these protruding black keys allows the pianist a measure of reckless abandon.
-The left hand’s low F£ octaves are similarly hard to miss.
+The added surface material here is designed to be brilliant: the idiomatic flying octave Bb’s combine the power of the octave radial twisting with regularly spaced shoulder shifts, and the ease of landing on these protruding black keys allows the pianist a measure of reckless abandon.
+The left hand’s low F# octaves are similarly hard to miss.
 Finally, the c-d trill (“strident”) is divided between the hands (indicated by cross-staff beaming) so that powerful forearm strokes can be used instead of finger action.

-The Piano in the Orchestra: Strengths and Limitations.
+Strengths and Limitations.
 The piano is an ideal “cover” for weak or missing voices in an amateur orchestra, and its use as a “continuo” filler is a role it inherited in its early years from its older relatives the organ and the harpsichord.
 In an advanced ensemble, however, extensive use of the piano as a doubling or filling instrument tends to dull the varied colors of the other instruments and makes the piano sound drab and utilitarian.
 The piano can be most effective when used as a distinct sound in opposition to the rest of the orchestra.
 When using the piano to add strength or color to an orchestral layer, master composers frequently emphasize the distinctive aspects of the piano’s sound and technique, using extreme range and idiomatic passagework heterophonically, rather than literally doubling a part.

 Composers who are impressed by how well a solo piano projects when performing a piano concerto in front of a large orchestra are often disappointed by its relative weakness when placed behind the orchestra in its normal “orchestral piano” position Actually, the projecting power of the orchestral piano varies radically from instrument to instrument and is greatly affected by stage placement.
 Since this placement can be compromised by available space and since the angle of the reinforcing open lid is usually determined by sightlines rather than acoustic principles, orchestral piano writing needs to emphasize the instrument’s strengths.
 Although dense, complex piano textures can be very effective in solo piano music and (to a lesser extent) chamber music, the piano can deliver the greatest impact to the orchestra when its part is limited to clear, direct, unified-texture gestures.
 Using the extreme high or low range of the piano helps to make its individual presence felt.

-Piano Orchestral Examples.
 Here are examples from orchestral literature that demonstrate effective use of the piano as it contributes to a composite texture.

 Our first excerpt is relatively simple, but very effective.
 Shostakovich uses single staccato notes ƒ in the low range of the piano, to provide an incisive intrusion of stark reality to the previously quiet, dreamy lyricism.
 Using single notes and dividing the gestures between the hands focuses the pianist’s energy so well that the unison pizzicatos in the contrabasses and cellos sound as a doubling of the piano solo, instead of the other way around.
 Doubling the hands in octaves would be less effective.
 Although Shostakovich may have indicated una corda to produce a duller, thuddier sound, we suspect that the soft pedal is not used in most performances.